drabdou/QrMobi/README.md

 ![image](https://user-images.githubusercontent.com/118793349/211912012-d9a74afc-8a27-429b-bd2f-a0556192bd7b.png)

-Qr-code displayed on the client version ( Qr is generated randomly each time and only valid for the few seconds of payment)
+QR-code displayed on the Client Side ( QR is generated randomly each time and only valid for the moment of payment)

 ![image](https://user-images.githubusercontent.com/118793349/211912529-9d960a03-477c-4a06-a1ff-300aa39868e5.png)